danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app team wait](../images/slack-app-team-wait.png "slack app team wait")

 The Rails server will show that it's processing the `POST /api/teams` request.
-Unfortunately it does not show the activity where it exchanges the `code` for a `token` with Slack, but this is what the [teams endpoint](https://github.com/slack-ruby/slack-ruby-bot-server/blob/master/lib/slack-ruby-bot-server/api/endpoints/teams_endpoint.rb#L33-L115) is doing behind the scenes.
+Unfortunately it does not show the activity where it exchanges the `code` for a `token` with Slack, but this is what the [teams endpoint](https://github.com/slack-ruby/slack-ruby-bot-server/blob/master/lib/slack-ruby-bot-server/api/endpoints/teams_endpoint.rb#L33-L115) provided by the `slack-ruby-bot-server` is doing behind the scenes.
 When it receives the token from Slack, it receives additional information including your Slack team name, workspace name, and the user id that activated the Slack App.

 The teams endpoint then checks if a team with the given token or Slack team_id already exists, and if not, will create one in the database.
 This activity can be seen in the Rails server output.
 Here is a simplified view: